Note: This story was originally published in September 2017.

 Canada is wildlife central, and British Columbia arguably has the most diverse species on offer, from green herons and grizzly bears to orcas and trumpeter swans.
 Fall is a wonderful time to go wildlife watching because it’s not too hot, the aspens have just started accenting the evergreen forest with yellow and gold, and the air takes on an inviting crispness.
 Just be sure to keep your distance from wildlife—30 m (98 ft) minimum, and even further, at least 100 m (328 ft), from predators such as bears.
 Go wildlife watching early or at dusk, when animals are the most active.
 Here are some of the top spots to see BC’s incredible critters.

 Autumn is peak grizzly season on the wild west coast, and fly-in Knight Inlet Lodge is a great place to see them.
 The Glendale Cove area has one of the largest concentrations of grizzly bears in the province.
 Situated 80 km (50 mi) north of Campbell River, the conservation-minded lodge focuses on safe viewing in the bears’ natural environment.
 You might see some of the 50 grizzly and black bears feasting on salmon within a 10-km (6-mi) radius of the floating wilderness resort, which is specially designed for optimal animal observation.
 You can also sea kayak along the pristine rainforest coast, take a marine wildlife tour, and whale watch until mid October.
+The lodge books out well in advance so make sure you are booking well ahead of when you want to visit.
 Pack a zoom lens!

 The story is iconic: wild salmon begin the arduous journey from the ocean back to where they were born to spawn at the main stem of the Fraser River each year from late September to early November.
 It’s one of the planet’s largest salmon runs.
 You can see all five Pacific salmon species, too, on the 1,375-km (850-mi)-long waterway — steelhead, coho, pink, chinook, and sockeye.
 If you’ve never seen the battered, crimson-hued fish fighting their way upstream, especially when they get to the shallow northern streams at the end, it’s a stirring sight.
 And of course, the spent carcasses attract hungry bears, eagles, and gulls by the thousands.
 If you want to learn more, visit one of the hatcheries near Vancouver: Chilliwack River Hatchery, Abbotsford’s Fraser Valley Trout Hatchery (which also has steelhead and cutthroat), or the Capilano Salmon Hatchery in North Vancouver, where you can combine your visit with a picnic and hike.
 Check out other places around BC to view salmon spawning here.